BenCaiello/PalmettoBUG/docs/source/SpatialAnalysis.rst

 For statistically comparing the difference between how cell types cluster in conditions, SpaceANOVA uses functional ANOVA (fANOVA).
-This performs an ANOVA test on the entire Ripley’s function curve from the different conditions (using scikit-fda’s implementation of fANOVA: https://fda.readthedocs.io/en/stable/modules/inference/autosummary/skfda.inference.anova.oneway_anova.html).
+This performs an ANOVA test on the entire Ripley’s function curve between the different conditions (using scikit-fda’s implementation of fANOVA: https://fda.readthedocs.io/en/stable/modules/inference/autosummary/skfda.inference.anova.oneway_anova.html).
 This approach means that the entire range of distance radii is tested at once for significance, and not a single cherry-picked distance.
-However, if the functional ANOVA finds a significant difference between the conditions over the entire range, but you are interested in knowing which particular distance(s) the different between is most significant, then the F-value plots can be used (as discussed above).
+However, if the functional ANOVA finds a significant difference between the conditions over the entire range and you are interested in knowing which particular distance(s) the different between is most significant, then the F-value plots can be used (as discussed in the paragraph above).

 PalmettoBUG automatically calculates the fANOVA values when you click the “SpaceANOVA statistics” button.
 You will then be able to either